joshuacline/windick/readme.md

 - "Now I know who they're competing with.
 Can't hide it forever, the thing is a total oven." -WindowsGuy
 - "It opened my eyes to the state of toolpocalypse.
 Stupidification isn't synonymous with easier, who knew?." -George
 - "You can do literally anything and everything.
 My experience with similar apps now has me fully dilated for this." -Belim
+- "Edmonton uses it for the groceries, but I'm like 'all rockets on deck tell me what's next.' thanks MenuScript." -Brint
 - "Where did all those hoops I've been jumping through go?!" -Carl

 # Mirrors